Veeeetzzzz/monero-js/README.md

 ## Usage

-After running the npm command in your directory you can call the JavaScript in any JS framework
+After running the npm command in your directory you can start building your website and add the functionality you need.

-## index.html
+## Create your front end in any JavaScript framework - create index.html file

 ```html